 Out on the town

 Not to mention one of Brown’s most valuable assets: the City of Providence.
 Its many galleries, shops, and restaurants supply convenience, enrichment, and entertainment.
 Thayer Street, which runs through the center of campus, is always buzzing with activity.

 Live and learn

 So, meet friends for dinner at the Ratty before improv rehearsal and a night of studying at the Rock for that macroeconomics exam.
-Spend Sunday afternoon reading in the shade of a huge tree on Lincoln Field, or see a movie at Providence Place Mall.
+Spend Sunday afternoon reading in the shade of a huge tree on Simmons Quad, or see a movie at Providence Place Mall.
 Play Frisbee on the College Green before heading to your neuroscience review session, and then enjoy a cappella beneath Wayland Arch.

 It’s all part of the Brown experience.